Basic vs. Collaborative Payment Portals: Why Accounts Receivable Teams Should Know the Difference

 Collaborative payment portals allow for the two-way communication that’s missing with traditional payment portals.
 Not only can you share invoices with customers, but they can also leave questions and comments directly on those invoices for your team to answer.

 By keeping conversations within the portal, this greatly reduces the need for AR and AP teams to pick up the phone or turn to email, speeding up dispute resolution and avoiding significant payment delays.

-Not only does this let you collect payments faster, but it also lets your customers process invoices faster.
+Not only does this let you collect online payments faster, but it also lets your customers process invoices faster.
 And any time you can make your customer’s job easier, you pave the way for higher customer lifetime value (CLV).

 Why opt for a collaborative payment portal instead of a regular payment portal?

 When looking to improve your own AR operations with a self-service customer payment portal, seeking out a tool that prioritizes collaboration can have positive downstream effects on your business.